WHAT IS SLEEP APNEA?

 The treatment of sleep apnea with a dental appliance will reduce and often ELIMINATE snoring for the person wearing the appliance.

-Sleep apnea is a potentially life-threatening condition that requires immediate medical attention.
-The risks of undiagnosed OSA include heart attacks, strokes, impotence, irregular heartbeat, high blood pressure and heart disease.
+Sleep apnea disorder is a potentially life-threatening condition that requires immediate medical attention.
+The risks of undiagnosed OSA include heart attacks, strokes, impotence, irregular heartbeat, high blood pressure, and heart disease.
 In addition, OSA can cause daytime sleepiness that can result in accidents, lost productivity and interpersonal relationship problems.
 The severity of the symptoms ranges from mild to severe.
 Sleep Apnea is a progressive condition, worsening with age, and should not be taken lightly.

 Will this problem change my life?

 First, a sleep test, called polysomnogram, is usually done to diagnose sleep apnea.
 There are two kinds of polysomnograms.
-An overnight polysomnography involves spending one night at a sleep laboratory to obtain a full report of movement, respiration, oxygen levels, etc. during sleep, which the doctor will review.
+Overnight polysomnography involves spending one night at a sleep laboratory to obtain a full report of movement, respiration, oxygen levels, etc. during sleep, which the doctor will review.
 This is the best form of sleep study there is.
 The second kind of polysomnogram is a home monitoring test.
 Dr. Shirazi can provide a small device to take home with you, which will record your sleep with a computerized polysomnogram.
 These are painless tests and are covered by most insurance plans.

 Very mild snoring is usually treated by some behavioral changes.
 Weight loss and sleeping on your side are often recommended.
 There are oral mouth devices, which keep the airway open, that may help to reduce snoring in three different ways.
 Some devices (1) bring the jaw forward or (2) elevate the soft palate or (3) retain the tongue (from falling back in the airway and blocking breathing).